Districts of Beijing: Dongcheng District Guide (2022)

 It is one of Beijing’s more compact areas.

-Where to Eat Beijing Duck in Beijing in 2020?
+Where to Eat Beijing Duck in Beijing in 2022?
+3 Must Visit Restaurants

-Best Places to Eat Beijing Duck, in Beijing in 2020 When you travel to Beijing there are somethings you just have to do – see the Great Wall of China, the Forbidden City, explore Beijing hutongs and, of course, try…
+When you travel to Beijing there are somethings you just have to do – the Great Wall, the Forbidden City, the hutongs and feast out on Beijing Duck!

 Tiananmen – home to Tiananmen Square in the centre of Beijing city.